Disclosure: may contain affiliate links

 Time to get your shoes on.

-Offer a choice
+Offer them a simple choice

 There’s one exception to the ‘no questions’ rule.
 That’s when you give your child a choice.